 Do not retract side frames for excavating or during normal driving and operation.
 If machine is operated with either side frame retracted, or even one side frame retracted, during operation, cabin/machine will become unstable.
-This can cause damage to, center frame, side frames, bolts, etc. There are bolts holding side frame at each location.
+This can cause damage to, center frame, side frames, bolts, etc. There are only six bolts holding side frame at each location instead of nine.